1ylwang/HeZhang1994.github.io/README.md

 - ```/images``` - Pictures used in designing website.

-## Configuration and Estabilishment
+## Configuration and Establishment

-The following procedures for estabilishing website described in [GitHub User Guide](https://pages.github.com/) are partly recapitulated here.
+The following procedures for establishing website described in [GitHub User Guide](https://pages.github.com/) are partly recapitulated here.

 1. Configure GitHub client on local computer by executing commands in Terminal.
 ```bash